ptnitesh0220-cyber/ptnitesh0220-cyber/README.md

 # 🚀 About Me

-yaml
-Name: Nitesh Raaja PT
+- 👋 Hi, I'm Nitesh Raaja PT.
-Education: B.E CSE (Cyber Security)
+- 🎓 2nd Year B.E.
+CSE (Cyber Security) student at Karpagam University, Coimbatore.
-University: Karpagam University, Coimbatore
-Role: Student | Developer | Security Enthusiast
-Interests:
-  - Cyber Security
-  - Full Stack Development
+- 💻 Passionate about Cyber Security, Full Stack Development, and AI.
-  - Artificial Intelligence
-  - Cloud Computing

-I am a passionate Computer Science student specializing in *Cyber Security* with strong interests in *Software Engineering, AI, and Full Stack Development*.

-I enjoy building secure and scalable applications while continuously exploring modern technologies and solving real-world problems through innovation.

-### Open To

-- Software Engineering Internships
-- Cyber Security Internships
-- Open Source Contributions
-- Hackathons and Technical Collaborations
+- 🌱 Currently learning React.js, Node.js, Ethical Hacking, and Cloud Computing.
+- 🚀 Interested in developing secure and innovative applications.
+- 🔭 Working on projects like AI-Powered Job Portal and AssetFlow.
+- 🛠️ Skilled in C, Java, Python, HTML, CSS, JavaScript, and GitHub.
-- AI and Full Stack Projects
+- 🎯 Aspiring to become a Cyber Security Engineer and Full Stack Developer.
+- 📚 Always eager to learn new technologies and participate in hackathons.
 ---

 # 💻 Tech Stack